d-gol/kubeflow_examples/README.md

 ## Example - Katib

+### What is it about?
-- Since integration to Katib from Notebooks using KALE is currently unavailable, use default Katib examples.
+Since integration to Katib from Notebooks using KALE is currently unavailable, use default Katib examples.

+### How to run?
 - Navigate to https://ml.cern.ch/_/katib/?ns=USERNAME
 - Click HP -> Submit -> Parameters
 - Select following: